LuigiCavalieri/the-permalinks-cascade/readme.txt

 = 2.0.4 (17 December 2021) =

-Fixed a bug causing a fatal error when loading the Google Sitemap on WordPress+WPML istallations running on PHP 8.
+Fixed a bug that caused a fatal error when loading the Google Sitemap on WordPress+WPML istallations running on PHP 8.

 = 2.0.3 (4 November 2021) =